flimflam-austin/hugo-cms-test/content/quick_reads/20180309-18-02-07-north-korea-meeting/index.md

       * **How?** It’s unprecedented.
 Stay Tuned.
     _key: card-5-90fddf7b-f07b-4ce6-abf8-e419e43ef001
   - order: 5
+    useCheckmark: false
     body: >-
       ## From The President

       _“Kim Jong Un talked about denuclearization with the South Korean Representatives, not just a freeze.
-Also, no missile testing by North Korea during this period of time. **Great progress being made but sanctions will remain until an agreement is reached.
+Also, no missile testing by North Korea during this period of time.**Great progress being made but sanctions will remain until an agreement is reached.
 Meeting being planned!”**_

       President Trump, Twitter,

       @realdonaldtrump, Mar.
 8, 2018
     _key: card-6-47d13029-61f2-457a-a144-3a49d7fe5a2c
   - order: 6
+    useCheckmark: false
     body: "## Something To Consider:\n\n_“PS: To be clear — we need to talk to North Korea.
 But Kim is not inviting Trump so that he can surrender North Korea’s weapons.
 Kim is inviting Trump to demonstrate that his investment in nuclear and missile capabilities has forced the United States to treat him as an equal.”_  \nJeffrey Lewisa\x0F, Twitter, @ArmsControlWonk Mar.
 8, 2018"
     _key: card-7-fea98227-bd7f-435f-9a70-5ab4ad0a17a1
   - order: 7
+    useCheckmark: true
     body: >-
       Word to the Wise: Talk is one thing.
 Action another.
 Watch ACTION by either side instead of rhetoric.
 Pres.
 Trump talked about North Korea in